umairabbas269/AI-Project/README.md

 #### 5. Unique Question Identification
 Each generated question is assigned a unique identifier, making it easy to track, reference, and reuse specific questions.
 This identifier includes the specialization and a counter for easy question management.

-## The Technology Behind the Scenes
+## Technical Detail

 The **MCQ Generator** is built using Python and **Streamlit**, providing a sleek and intuitive interface for seamless user interaction.
 The core of the system is powered by the **ModelInterface**, which integrates various AI models, allowing for easy adaptability and expansion.

-The **PromptManager** class handles the creation of precise prompts that guide the AI models to generate high-quality questions.
+The **PromptManager** class handles the creation of precise prompts that guide the AI models to generate questions.
 This ensures that the content not only meets factual accuracy but also adheres to educational best practices.

 ## Real-World Applications